Kanye West Ditches Donald Trump, ‘I Am Taking The Red Hat Off’

 — ye (@kanyewest) July 5, 2020

-And as for the fact that he’s so late in the game that’s missed his chance to be on the ballots in six states.
-He’s got people working on that, he says.
+West acknowledged that he’s so late to the game that he’s missed his chance to be on the ballots in six states, but the rapper said he’s got people working on that.

-He also noted that his political party will be the Birthday Party — “because when we win, it’s everybody’s birthday” — and that his running mate will be Michelle Tidball, a preacher from Wyoming.
+West also stated that his political party will be the Birthday Party — “because when we win, it’s everybody’s birthday” — and that his running mate will be Michelle Tidball, a preacher from Wyoming.

-That he’s running for president stands in contrast to the fact that West had previously been a supporter for President Donald Trump.
-So does his announcement mean that he no longer supports Trump?
+He’s also convinced he’s going to win, saying that he’s won at everything else he’s done in his life.
+And when he does win, the White House will be organized according to the framework of the government of the fictional country of Wakanda, in the film Black Panther.

+In the interview, West clarified that his presidential run does, in fact, mean that he is no longer supporting President Trump.

-In fact, West said that he wore that hat not as a display of support for Trump, but for a different reason all together.
+In fact, West said that he wore that hat not as a display of support for Trump, but for a different reason altogether.

 “One of the main reasons I wore the red hat as a protest to the segregation of votes in the Black community.
 Also, other than the fact that I like Trump hotels and the saxophones in the lobby,” he said.

-West also noted that he rejects the idea that Blacks should get behind Joe Biden, and that by possibly getting some Black votes, West would be siphoning votes that would otherwise go to the former vice president.
+West rejected the idea that Black voters should support Joe Biden and the assertion that he would be siphoning votes that would otherwise go to the former vice president.

 “A lot of times just like political parties they feel all Blacks have to be Democrat… To say that the Black vote is Democratic is a form of racism and white supremacy,” he said.